JasonZ82/EC601_Resume/README.md

 And the link of the chat is also in my resume at the top right corner.

 For the files, the web-start are the files for friendly chat, the firebase project.
 The resume.html is my resume web page, and the resume.png is the screen shot for my web page.

+For the Unit test, the results are in the floder.